kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

   entirely — unwanted.
 - Creating one EndpointSelector projection per selector-based Service increases `kube-controller-manager` memory and API server object count proportionally.
-- The [GEP-4731] experimental track may converge faster than the KEP process.
-  If Gateway API implementations standardize on `XEndpointSelector` before this KEP reaches GA, migrating them to the upstream API becomes a coordination problem across multiple projects.

 ## Alternatives